-- Check the Enable Iterative Calculation option under Calculation Options menu.
+- Check the Enable Iterative Calculation option under the Calculation Options menu.

-- You can also specify the maximum number of time the system needs to go on calculating the iteration.
+- You can also specify the maximum number of times the system needs to go on calculating the iteration.
 By default, it is on 100.

 Next, against the commission, enter the formula as given below which will create a circular reference and the tracer arrow will show it.
 As far as the circular reference warning box is concerned just click on ok.